Uniqueness of Limit Models in Classes with Amalgamation: Uniqueness of Limit Models

-We verify that it is possible to carry out the induction step of the construction.
-This is a particular case of Theorem II.7.1 of \cite{Va}.
-But since our context is somewhat easier, we do not encounter so many obstacles as in \cite{Va} and we provide a different, more direct proof here:
+Given $M$, we can find a tower $(\bar M,\bar a,\bar N)^0\in\K^*_{\mu,I_0}$ with $M^0_0=M$ because of the existence of universal extensions and because of Assumption \ref{splitting assm}.\ref{no long splitting chain}.
+The last pages (Page \pageref{picture:construction} onward) of this section provide a picture of this construction of an array of models, explanations for carrying out the final stage of the construction and a proof that this is sufficient to prove the main theorem.
+We spend most of the remainder of this section verifying that it is possible to carry out the induction step of the construction.
+This is a particular case of Theorem II.7.1 of \cite{Va1}.
+But since our context is somewhat easier, we do not encounter so many obstacles as in \cite{Va1} and we provide a different, more direct proof here: